 Fetching Data from Linked Masters

 In iVendNext, linked masters (e.g., Customers, Items, Contracts) store centralized data that multiple documents reference.
 Manually re-entering this data wastes time and risks errors.
-This guide explains how to auto-fetch information from linked masters into your transactions using field mapping, scripts, and best practices.
+This article explains how to auto-fetch information from linked masters into your transactions using field mapping, scripts, and best practices.

 When to Use Linked Data Fetching